-Whenthebatterypowerislowandreplacement is necessary, the Smoke Alarm will "beep" and the yellow light will flash at the same time about once every 48 seconds for at least 7 days.
-The battery must then be replaced.
-Also, replace the battery if the Alarm does not sound when the Test Button is pressed.
-When you replace the battery you must press the Test button to check that the Alarm is functioning correctly.
-Only replace the battery with: Panasonic CR123A Batteries.
+When the batteries power is low and replacement is necessary, the Smoke Alarm will "beep" and the yellow light will flash at the same time about once every 48 seconds for at least 7 days.
+The batteries must then be replaced.
+Also, replace the batteries if the Alarm does not sound when the Test Button is pressed.
+When you replace the batteries you must press the Test button to check that the Alarm is functioning correctly.
+Only replace the batteries with: Panasonic CR123A Batteries.

-Dispose of used battery promptly.
+Dispose of used batteries promptly.
 Keep away from children.
 Do not disassemble and do not dispose of in fire